Chief Medical Officer and Medical Director: Aeromedical Examiner and Occupational Physcian

 Martina completed her training in Serbia 2000.
 She has a wealth of experience in the Public Health and Wellbeing sector.

 Suganya has a degree in Neuroscience and works in all aspects of the business.
-She works as the Office Manager and is responsible for the smooth running of the practice.
+She works as a Practice Manager and is responsible for the smooth running of the practice.
 Suganya has the responsibility of training and supporting other members of staff as well as taking on the HR role.
 She has previously worked in UCLH Hospitals.

 Irina has extensive experience in the hospitality Industry and HR.